bitrise-io/devcenter/_articles/jp/api/managing-ios-code-signing-files-with-bitrise-api.md

 | GET/apps/{app-slug}/build-certificates/{build-certificate-slug} | Retrieve data of a specific project file |
 | DELETE/apps/{app-slug}/build-certificates/{build-certificate-slug} | Delete an uploaded project file |

-## Creating and uploading an iOS code signing file
+## Creating & uploading an iOS code signing file

 You can add a new iOS code signing file to an application of your choice.